longdesu/Smart-Irrigation-System/README.md

     </em>
 </p>

-### System Initialization
+### Sensor Interface & Data Processing

-When the ESP32-S3 starts, the program first initializes the required hardware interfaces.

-The ADC resolution is configured to **12 bits**, providing raw analog readings between 0 and 4095.
-The SHTC3 temperature and humidity sensor is then initialized through I²C.
-If the SHTC3 cannot be detected, the program stops instead of continuing with invalid environmental measurements.

-The pump-control GPIO is also configured as a digital output.
+When the ESP32-S3 starts, the firmware initializes the required hardware interfaces.
+The ADC is configured to **12-bit resolution**, the SHTC3 temperature and humidity sensor is initialized through I²C, and the pump-control GPIO is configured as a digital output.

 ```cpp
 analogReadResolution(12);